Leeds Beckett University - City Campus,

 At Leeds Beckett, we are proud to take part in national celebrations to honour the accomplishments of black people and black communities in every area of endeavour.

-Throughout the month we will be reflecting on Black history, but also looking at the work being done by academics, students, staff and alumni at the university.
+Throughout the month we will be reflecting on black history, but also looking at the work being done by academics, students, staff and alumni at the university.

 The Centre for Race, Education and Decoloniality (CRED) challenges everyday racism and structural race inequalities in education through research, evidence-based practice and the professional development of pre-service and in-service teachers nationally and internationally.
-Their 23/24 seminar series is running throughout the next academic year.

 Our work

-1. An anti-racism framework for initial teacher training
+An anti-racism framework for initial teacher training

 The university’s Centre for Race Education and Decoloniality (CRED) is leading a new dedicated network that will see schools in Liverpool share anti-racist knowledge and best practice.

-2. The poetry collection honouring the lives of Black and Brown women
+The poetry collection honouring the lives of Black and Brown women

 Bath of Herbs is the first collection from Emily Zobel Marshall, a Reader in Postcolonial Literature at Leeds Beckett’s School of Humanities and Social Sciences.

-3. Recognised for race equality progress with national award
+Recognised for race equality progress with national award

 LBU has been awarded a bronze from Advance HE’s Race Equality Charter for its ambitions to advance race equality.